mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- The bollard was ripped out by a lorry.
+Repair to pavement badly done, now a trip hazzard.
+No bollard replaced, 23rd May :- [7609716](https://www.fixmystreet.com/report/7609716)
+- Pedestrian button deactivates whilst waiting at lights., 23rd May :- [7609657](https://www.fixmystreet.com/report/7609657)
+- Two people this week have tripped and injured themselves seriously along this strip of pavement these past 2 days alone, with an area of uneven pavement slabs along the attached image location., 23rd May :- [7609601](https://www.fixmystreet.com/report/7609601)
 - Weeds growing - Sandycroft Rd.
 Nr Warren Close, 23rd May :- [7609480](https://www.fixmystreet.com/report/7609480)
 - Both 30mph speed limit signs are obscured by vegetation, 23rd May :- [7609415](https://www.fixmystreet.com/report/7609415)
 - Lots of large potholes very close togheter, making it impossible to avoid, 23rd May :- [7609237](https://www.fixmystreet.com/report/7609237)